Meet our volunteers

 ‘I became aware of the charity in 2009 after listening to Honorary Friend, Annette Crosby, talking about it on the radio.
 I decided then that I would give my time to what was then Greyhound Rescue West of England to help save these beautiful creatures from a life of misery.

-With my fellow volunteer, Michelle, and the rest of the team, we organise and attend street collections and events in Wiltshire.
+I organise and attend street collections and events in Wiltshire.
 I also jointly update information on the database about the dogs when they arrive at the kennels, including their medical and behavioural history, as well as details of volunteers in Somerset and Wiltshire.
 Record keeping is a vital part of our work.
-I also jointly add events onto the Forever Hounds Trust website for the region that I volunteer in.

 My favourite thing about volunteering is definitely meeting the dogs and their owners and, of course, promoting the charity and raising money!’